Meet the team

 Sarah Littlewood – Henry Duncan Grant Manager

-I work closely with charities to offer advice and support to complete funding applications for the Henry Duncan Awards programme.
-I deliver funding surgeries, represent the Foundation at funding events and assess applications.
+I work closely with charities to offer advice and support to complete funding applications for the Henry Duncan Grants programme.
+I deliver funding surgeries, represent Corra Foundation at funding events and assess applications.
 My role has also allowed me to deliver a one-year pilot programme for older people and support other funders with their assessments.

 My background is in the retail, further education and voluntary sectors.
 I am a qualified trainer and STEPS motivational facilitator which means I am able to help participants to co-create learning.
 I have extensive experience of supporting adults who are long-term unemployed, including more recently, those with visual impairments.